rickwassing/cicada-develop/docs/overview-interface.rst

 Edit sleep windows created by algorithms or imported from a file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sleep window events that are created by algorithms or imported from a file cannot directly be editted manually.
+Sleep window events that are created by algorithms or imported from a file cannot be manually editted directly.
 The reason for this is to maintain the original data integrity and to ensure repeatability of analysis pipelines.
 To edit a sleep window event created by an algorithm or imported from file,

 1. first select the appropriate sleep window type from the dropdown menu,
 2. then click the ``edit`` button.